List of Excel Saga characters: Excel

 Excel (エクセル, Ekuseru), the title character, was initially the sole officer of ACROSS.
 Excel approaches her work with an excess of determination and enthusiasm, but a lack of foresight and understanding.
 She is both impossibly lucky and unthinkably unlucky, yet she never manages to complete a mission without help, and even her successes are usually attained by happenstance.
-In the anime, she has a tendency to speak extremely quickly.
+In the anime, she has a tendency to speak extremely quickly and frequently refers to herself in the third person.
 She displays a schoolgirl crush towards Il Palazzo that borders on fanatic obsession, even going as far as to converse with a picture of him while home alone.
 For an extended period of time in later volumes of the manga, Excel suffers from memory loss, and lives with the Shiouji family under the assumed name, Teriha Shiouji, while Ropponmatsu, disguised as Excel herself, takes her place in the ACROSS ranks.

 In the English dub, voice actress Jessica Calvello damaged her voice after the 13th episode, and was replaced by Larissa Walcott for the second half of the series.